 The following basic steps are typically required by writer and reader processes:

-- Writer process create the target file and all groups, datasets and attributes.
+- Writer process creates the target file and all groups, datasets and attributes.

-- Writer process switch file into SWMR mode.
+- Writer process switches file into SWMR mode.

 - Reader process can open the file with swmr=True.

 - Writer writes and/or appends data to existing datasets (new groups and datasets cannot be created when in SWMR mode).

 - Writer regularly flushes the target dataset to make it visible to reader processes.

 - Reader refreshes target dataset before reading new meta-data and/or main data.

 - Writer eventually completes and close the file as normal.